 Blue Water Master Fund Ltd. (the "Master Fund SAC") is an open-ended mutual fund company of unlimited duration incorporated with limited liability under the laws of Bermuda on 12 December 2011 that commenced operations on 1 June 2012.
 The Master Fund SAC is registered as a segregated account company under the Segregated Accounts Companies Act 2000, as amended (the "SAC Act").
 The Master Fund SAC establishes a separate account for each class of shares comprised in each segregated account (each, a "Segregated Account").
-Each Segregated Account is a separate individually managed pool of assets constituting, in effect, a separate fund with its own investment objective and policies and overseen by Blue Capital Management Ltd. (the "Manager"), a wholly owned subsidiary of Endurance Specialty Holdings Ltd. ("Endurance"), a holding company headquartered in Bermuda whose common shares are listed on the New York Stock Exchange under the symbol "ENH".
+Each Segregated Account is a separate individually managed pool of assets constituting, in effect, a separate fund with its own investment objective and policies and overseen by Blue Capital Management Ltd. (the "Manager"), a wholly owned subsidiary of Sompo International Holdings Ltd. ("Sompo International"), a recognized global specialty provider of property and casualty insurance and reinsurance headquartered in Bermuda.
 The Manager is licensed in Bermuda to carry on investment business under the Investment Business Act 2003, as amended, and as an agent and manager under the Insurance Act.

 The Master Fund SAC currently has four Segregated Accounts that have commenced operations, being Blue Capital Global Reinsurance SA-I (the "Master Fund"), BCAP Mid Vol Fund, Blue Capital Low Volatility Strategy and Blue Capital Global Reinsurance SA-II.
 The Master Fund operates under a "master/feeder" structure.
-Blue Capital Global Reinsurance Fund Limited (the "Company"), a closed-ended exempted mutual fund company of unlimited duration with limited liability incorporated under the laws of Bermuda on 8 October 2012 that commenced operations on 6 December 2012, invests substantially all of its assets by way of subscription for non-voting redeemable preference shares of the Master Fund ("Offered Shares").
+Blue Capital Alternative Income Fund Limited (the "Company", formerly Blue Capital Global Reinsurance Fund Limited), a closed-ended exempted mutual fund company of unlimited duration with limited liability incorporated under the laws of Bermuda on 8 October 2012 that commenced operations on 6 December 2012, invests substantially all of its assets by way of subscription for non-voting redeemable preference shares of the Master Fund ("Offered Shares").
 Outside of the activities of the Segregated Accounts, the Master Fund SAC has no substantial operations of its own.
 The Master Fund commenced operations on 1 January 2013.
 These financial statements relate to the Master Fund only.

 The investment objective of the Master Fund is to generate attractive returns by investing in a diversified portfolio of fully collateralised reinsurance-linked instruments ("RLI") and other investments carrying exposures to insured catastrophe event risks.
 The Master Fund predominantly invests in fully collateralised RLIs through non-voting redeemable preference shares issued by Blue Water Re Ltd. (the "Reinsurer") which in turn writes reinsurance contracts with ceding companies.
 Each non-voting redeemable preference share of the Reinsurer corresponds to a specific reinsurance contract entered into by the Reinsurer.
 The Master Fund's investments in other reinsurance-linked investments, which carry exposure to insured catastrophe event risks such as industry loss warranties, catastrophe bonds and other insurance-linked instruments, are made directly by the Master Fund.
-The manager to the Master Fund is also the Manager.
+The Manager is also manager to the Master Fund.